BehavioralDesignerMatsuda/BehavioralDesignerMatsuda.github.io/_pages/about.md

 Assistant Professor (Tenure), Institute of Human Sciences, University of Tsukuba
 Principal Investigator, **Behavioral Design Laboratory**

-**One-liner.** I design and evaluate **interactive systems for human–human interaction**, combining **Applied Behavior Analysis (ABA)** with **HCI** through **sensing-driven assessment** and **technology-enhanced interventions**.
+**One-liner.** I design and evaluate **behavioral and technological systems for human–human interaction**.

+**Research identity.** My work connects **applied behavior analysis**, **autism support**, and **HCI** through sensing-driven assessment, technology-enhanced intervention, and real-world behavioral design.
+Across these areas, I focus on how human interaction can be observed, measured, and redesigned in everyday contexts.

 **Short bio.**
 Soichiro Matsuda is an Assistant Professor at the University of Tsukuba and PI of the Behavioral Design Lab.
-His work sits at the intersection of **HCI and behavioral science**, creating and studying systems that quantify social behavior and deliver **adaptive feedback** in real-world settings.
-He focuses on early intervention for autism spectrum disorder (ASD), parent-mediated training, and the **design of human–human interaction** using wearables, XR, socially assistive robots, and low-burden sensing.
-Methodologically, he blends **single-case designs** with user-centered HCI methods and open, reproducible workflows.
+His research examines how human–human interaction can be supported through behavioral science and interactive technologies.
+His work includes early intervention and support for autism spectrum disorder (ASD), parent-mediated training, verbal behavior, social interaction, interview and communication skills, and supporter-support AI.
+Methodologically, he combines single-case experimental designs, psychological experiments, user-centered HCI methods, and open, reproducible workflows.
+He also develops and evaluates systems using wearables, computer vision, XR, socially assistive robots, and low-burden sensing technologies.

+**Three entry points**
+For **autism researchers**, my work contributes to **technology-enhanced behavioral support**.

+For **behavior analysts**, my work examines **verbal behavior**, **social interaction**, and **behavior change**.

+For **HCI researchers**, my work designs and evaluates systems for **human–human interaction** in real-world settings.

+**Current directions**
+- Human–human interaction design
+- Technology-enhanced autism support
+- Verbal behavior and social interaction
+- Sensing-driven assessment in real-world settings
+- Supporter-support AI and behavioral design tools
+- Single-case experimental designs and reproducible behavioral research

 ---